-When your computer starts to fill up with too many files, you may need to delete some of the files to open up space.
+When your computer starts filling up with too many files, you may need to delete some files to open up space.
 One type of file that you can safely delete is a temp file.
 Temp files are created when you open an application or file.
 The temp file is then used to store information while the application or file is running.
 Close the application or file to delete the temp file.
 You can delete temp files using the Command Prompt.

 How To Delete Temp Files Using Command Prompt?